myself379/static-site/content/posts/database-storing-human-numberic-system.md

 resentation of "59.95" in base-2, then it'll store that value instead.
 The close st base-2 of "59.95" is "59.9500000000001694".

-Thought, you might said, "well, that's not a big issue, just round it off in App lication level".
-Well its true to a certain extend, that you rely fully on your Application to work 100% without bugs or forgotten that how MySQL stores Float.
+Thought, you might said, "well, that's not a big issue, just round it off in Application level".
+Well its true to a certain extend, that you rely fully on your
+Application to work 100% without bugs or forgotten that how MySQL stores Float.
 We human are forgetful, it only takes a single mistake to ruin everything down t he path.